 Once you start your first real job, you will be looking for a new place to live.
+YOu need to know how to rent your first apartment.
 This is an exciting time, and you may be considering getting your own place.
 This allows you greater freedom and flexibility.
 Before you make this decision you need to make sure you carefully consider how much you really can afford.

 Before you go out to begin looking for your first apartment, you should determine how much rent you can comfortably pay.
 Generally, your rent should be about twenty five percent of your income.
 You may be approved for up to thirty percent of your income.
 However, you need to consider your other expenses and debt payments.
 You should be able to cover most of your daily living expenses (groceries, utilities, eating out and entertainment) on about twenty five percent of your income.
 Take time to look at your budget, before you start looking for your apartment.
 You should be focusing a lot of getting out of debt and saving money.